sonai-commits/early-modern-printer-attribution/README.md

 noise.
 Each cluster has a printer-distribution profile telling you which shops contributed to it.

-**3. The LanceDB vector database.** A persistent on-disk vector store holding three tables:
+**3. The LanceDB vector database.** Our on-disk vector store holds three tables:

 | Table | Rows | Vector field | Other fields |
 |---|---|---|---|